leggetth/Burp-Suite-Certified-Practitioner-Prep/Methodology.md

 ## View Blog Post

 - Scan `postId` (or whatever it may be) parameter, i.e. `/post?postId=1`
 - See if you can post comments
+- Check to see if posts come from GraphQL endpoint